JBLanier/Buzmo-Social-Web-App/README.md

 Try visiting `/api/hello` (the sample HelloResource) or `/admin/healthcheck` (part of Dropwizard) or `/` (the frontend).

-When running add_demo_data.sql from SQLPlus make sure to enter into the prompt:
+When running `add_demo_data.sql` from SQLPlus make sure to enter into the prompt:

     set define off

 before running:

     @add_demo_data.sql

+To setup and run the frontend:

+    cd src/main/resources/frontend
+    npm install
+    npm run